Music events at The Chapel

 Serendipity Sounds sound bath events

-Fiona Tudor-Tompkins leads regular ‘sound bath’ Sound Healing Therapy sessions at the Fishermen’s Chapel – check this post and our social media for the date of the next one.
+Fiona Tudor-Tompkins leads regular ‘sound bath’ Sound Healing Therapy sessions at the Fishermen’s Chapel – check Fiona’s Instagram or our email newsletter or social media for the date of the next one.

 Monthly sound bath – general info